Gifted Biographer or a Successful Grifter-Plagiarist?

 Kearns acknowledged their sometimes-tumultuous, often-intimate relationship during the course of her working as his primary “ghost-writer”.
 Much of the tension was the result of her attempts to extract truth from him, which is understandable, given his chronic and compulsive lying ability, which by then would have hardened to an impenetrable state since he had long ago replaced truths with lies that he came to believe were real.
 Yet even that could not justify the numerous errors of fact that should have never been allowed to be published in The Vantage Point in 1971.
 One striking example of that, related to the 1967 Israeli attack on the USS Liberty, can be found in this excerpt from my book Remember the Liberty!:

 It was known immediately that at least 25 men were killed and over 100 men injured, but these statistics were withheld from the public.
-They were told the numbers were 4 dead and 53 wounded.
-Within a few days, it had been established that 34 men were killed and 171 injured (later revised to 174 injured).
+They were told by the news media the numbers were 4 dead and 53 wounded.
+Within a week – after the ship finally reached a port in Malta, where the flooded parts could be drained and additional bodies recovered – it had been established that 34 men were killed and 171 injured (later revised to 174 injured).

-Yet President Johnson announced that only “10 men” were killed and 100 injured, and, amazingly, still used those figures in his memoirs, Vantage Point, published four years later.
+Yet President Johnson continued the lie that only “10 men” were killed and 100 injured, and, amazingly, still used those figures in his memoirs, Vantage Point, published four years after the fact.
+He knew his lie would not be immediately discovered because his cover-up of his treasonous actions had kept even those facts secret.

 The demonstrable looseness with which numerous such factual inaccuracies appeared in Johnson’s memoirs – of which her contributions can be traced – set a pattern in her writing style that would come back to haunt her thirty years later, as we will examine shortly.